das-dias/layout3mesh/README.md

 <h1 align=center> layout3mesh </h1>

 <div align=justify>
 <p> This is a simple tool to convert an integrated circuit layout saved in OASIS / GDSII file format to a mesh 3D image file.
-The tool supports direct export of the 3D mesh file into the Blender desktop app.
+The tool doesn't support direct export of the 3D mesh file into the Blender desktop app just yet - but I am working on a solution.
 This tool was written with the goal of rendering any layout in 3D inside a desktop or web application using WebGL. </p>
 </div>

 <h2 align=center> Installation </h2>